simlei/VAR2017Project/README.md

 Virtual and Augmented Reality - Project 2017

-**Augmented guitar chord training environment using hand tracking and a customized real instrument**
+**Augmented guitar training and experimentation environment with hand tracking and a customized electrical guitar setup**

 Simon Leischnig